emkshv/telegram-llm-assistant/README.md

 ### Creating a Telegram bot and obtaining a token

 Go to [BotFather](https://telegram.me/BotFather) and enter `/newbot`.
 Fill in the description and save the token to the `TELEGRAM_TOKEN` environment variable.
-Also set the commands for the nice autocomplete: enter `/setcommands`, select your bot, and then paste:
+To define the commands for the autocomplete: enter `/setcommands`, select your bot, and then paste:

 ```
 new - Clear the current context and start a new chat.
-get_behavior - Display the current system message that define's the bot's behavior.
+get_behavior - Display the current system message that defines the bot's behavior.
 set_behavior - Set the new system message for defining the bot's behavior.
 get_model - Get the current completion model.
 set_model - Set the completion model for your bot.
-version - Display the current version
+version - Display the current version.
 ```

 ### Running using Docker

-Make sure you have [Docker](https://docs.docker.com/get-docker/) & [Docker Compose](https://docs.docker.com/compose/install/) or  [OrbStack](https://orbstack.dev/) installed.
+Make sure you have [Docker](https://docs.docker.com/get-docker/) & [Docker Compose](https://docs.docker.com/compose/install/).
+On desktop, you can use [Docker Desktop](https://docker.com/products/docker-desktop/) or [OrbStack](https://orbstack.dev/).

 The Docker Compose file expects your environment variables to be loaded: